 New Richmond and Somerset seem to always play close, action packed hockey games.

-That was the case again on Thursday at the Somerset Ice Arena.
+That was the case again last Tuesday at the Somerset Ice Arena.
 The Spartans scored first, but New Richmond scored twice, two minutes apart in the second period, to earn a 2-1 victory.
 The win moves New Richmond to 3-1 in the Middle Border Conference standings while Somerset slips to 1-3.
-The Tigers play at MBC leader Amery on Thursday, when the Spartans will be playing at the Northwest Icemen.

 Somerset scored its goal in the first period, but that’s when the Spartans missed their chance to take control of the game.
 The Spartan goal came with 5:42 left in the first period.
 Sophomore Antonio Gomez pressured a New Richmond defender into a turnover in the Tigers’ zone.
 Gomez dropped a pass to A.J.
 Simpkins, who skated in full speed to beat Tiger goalie Blake Milton.
 It was the only one of Somerset’s 25 shots to get past Milton.